sohamwagale/Hand-Written-Digit-Recognizer/README.md

 This project implements a neural network to recognize handwritten digits from the MNIST dataset.
 It includes a Python script for training the network and a graphical user interface (GUI) for interactive digit recognition.

+# How to use
+- Train model using scrit.py
+- ```bash
+  python script.py
+- Run the Program using gui.py
+- ```bash
+  python python gui.py

 ## Features

 - **Neural Network Training**: Train a neural network on the MNIST dataset with customizable parameters.